Disability services for children and teenagers: understanding the terminology

 What disability services and service providers do

-Different disability service providers use different approaches, but almost all disability services and programs fall into one or more of the following categories.
+Disability service providers use different approaches, but almost all disability services and programs fall into one or more of the following categories.

 These providers focus on teaching your child new behaviour and skills by using specialised, structured techniques.
 In this group, you might come across counsellors, psychologists, occupational therapists and developmental educators.
 A team of therapists might work with your child.